FoxxMD/laravel-elasticbeanstalk-cron/README.md

-# Laravel 5 Elastic Beanstalk CRON Manager
+# Laravel 5 Task Scheduler with Elastic Beanstalk

 *Ensure one instance in an Elastic Beanstalk environment is running Laravel's Scheduler*

-A common [problem](https://stackoverflow.com/questions/14077095/aws-elastic-beanstalk-running-a-cronjob) [many](http://culttt.com/2016/02/08/setting-up-and-using-cron-jobs-with-laravel-and-aws-elastic-beanstalk/) [people](https://medium.com/@joelennon/running-cron-jobs-on-amazon-web-services-aws-elastic-beanstalk-a41d91d1c571#.i53d41sci) have encountered with Amazon's [Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk/) is maintaining a single instance in an environment that runs CRON jobs.
+A common [problem](https://stackoverflow.com/questions/14077095/aws-elastic-beanstalk-running-a-cronjob) [many](http://culttt.com/2016/02/08/setting-up-and-using-cron-jobs-with-laravel-and-aws-elastic-beanstalk/) [people](https://medium.com/@joelennon/running-cron-jobs-on-amazon-web-services-aws-elastic-beanstalk-a41d91d1c571#.i53d41sci) have encountered with Amazon's [Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk/) is maintaining a single instance in an environment that runs Laravel's Task Scheduler.
 Difficulties arise because auto-scaling does not guarantee any instance is run indefinitely and there are no "master-slave" relationships within an environment to differentiate one instance from the rest.

-Although Amazon has provided a [solution](http://stackoverflow.com/a/28719447/1469797) it involves setting up a worker tier and then, potentially, creating new routes/methods for implementing the jobs that need to be run.
+Although Amazon has provided a [solution](http://stackoverflow.com/a/28719447/1469797) it involves setting up a worker tier and then, potentially, creating new routes/methods for implementing the tasks that need to be run.
 Yuck!

-**This package provides a simple, zero-setup solution for maintaining one instance within an Elastic Beanstalk environment that runs CRON jobs.**
+**This package provides a simple, zero-setup solution for maintaining one instance within an Elastic Beanstalk environment that runs the Task Scheduler.**

 ## How Does It Work?